Troubleshooting Q&A

 1. Check the battery

-2. Check distance between sensor and receiver
+2. Check the distance between the sensor and the receiver

 3. Do a communication check